Tarragona International Dixieland Festival: Objectives of the festival

 Creation of new jazz markets.
-The Tarragona Festival has helped dixieland to be really present today in public and private programmes in Catalonia.
+The Tarragona Festival has helped dixieland to be present today in public and private programmes in Catalonia.
 No doubt the increase of Catalan dixieland bands is a reality, and specially the change of interpreters.
 This way, new young bands have appeared next to old bands like La Locomotora Negra and La Vella Dixieland.
 All these groups are in position to perform not only in specialised circles but also in official ceremonies, inaugurations, publicity campaigns and popular celebrations.